 How to Prevent Age Spots on Hands

-Probably one of the best things to do with regard to the treatment and prevention of sun spots is to limit the skin’s exposure to the sun.
+Probably one of the best things to do with regard to the prevention of sun spots is to limit the skin’s exposure to the sun from an early age.
 This is also extremely important when you are under going any sort of treatment to get rid of age spots on the hands, arms, legs, face, or any other part of the body.

 Any topical or mechanical treatment is going to be hindered if the treatment area is exposed to the sun, especially if without high SPF sunscreen.
 So protect your skin from the harsh UV light for the sun.
 That is the best thing you can do to reduce the presence of age spots.